 The proposed Project falls under the Palm Springs Unified School District (PSUSD).
 Development of the Project would not create a direct demand for school service.
-The Project is proposing a 424,000 square foot facility specialized for the indoor cultivation and processing of medical marijuana; employment generated by the Project would not be expected to draw a substantial number of new residents that would generate school age children requiring public education or substantially alter school facilities or the demand for public education and no new facilities would need to be constructed.
-Additionally, any future development will be required to pay PSUSD, developer impact fees to assist in offsetting impacts to school facilities.
-At the time of writing, current development fees are \$3.48 a square foot for residential and \$.56 a square foot for commercial projects.
+The Project proposes the development of three one-story buildings and associated improvements on a 9.27 gross-acre site.
+At buildout, the facility will have an approximate total building area of 169,000 square feet specialized for the indoor cultivation and processing of marijuana.
+Employment generated by the Project would not be expected to draw a substantial number of new residents that would generate school age children requiring public education or substantially alter school facilities or the demand for public education and no new facilities would need to be constructed.
+Additionally, any future development will be required to pay PSUSD developer impact fees to assist in offsetting impacts to school facilities.
+At the time of writing, current development fees are \$3.79 a square foot for residential and \$.61 a square foot for commercial projects.
 Less than significant impacts to school services are expected.